INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Why Camp in Dalat?

-The first time I came to Dalat, in 2005, I remember my excitement building on the bus journey as the road climbed higher through jungle and mountains, only to be disappointed on arrival, when I realized that very little of this landscape is visible from the city itself.
-What was the point, I wondered, in travelling all the way up into the mountains if, once you arrived, there was no sensation of being there?
-Of course, most visitors to Dalat go on excursions to waterfalls, lakes and valleys within easy reach of the city.
-However, because Dalat is such a popular destination for domestic and foreign tourists, these nearby scenic sites are often (but not always) heavily commercialized, busy and underwhelming.
-To really immerse yourself in the natural setting of this area, rent some wheels, ride a short way out of the city, find a spot in the forests, and camp.
+The first time I came to Dalat, in 2005, I remember my excitement building on the bus journey as the road climbed higher through jungle and mountains, only to be disappointed on arrival, when I realized that very little of this landscape is actually visible from the city itself.
+What was the point, I wondered, in travelling all the way up into the mountains if, once you arrived, there wasn’t really much sensation of being there?
+Of course, most visitors to Dalat go on excursions to waterfalls, lakes, coffee farms, and valleys within easy reach of the city.
+However, because Dalat is such a popular destination – for domestic and foreign tourists alike – these nearby scenic sites are often (but not always) heavily commercialized, busy and underwhelming.
+By far the best way to really immerse yourself in the natural setting of this area, is to rent some wheels, ride a fairly short way north out of the city, find a spot in the pine forests, and camp.

-Whether camping alone or with friends, chances are this will be a night you’ll remember.
-I like to find my campsite around mid-morning so that I can pitch my tent, collect fire wood and organize my things.
-Then I spend the day in the dappled sunlight under the giant pine trees, watching the colours change over the mountains, reading, snacking, chatting, playing the ukulele and singing until sunset.
-I make a fire at dusk as the sun is disappearing behind the ridges to the west.
-When darkness falls it’s always a surprise to find that mine is not the only fire in these forests: half a dozen other flickering orange lights appear in the landscape around me – a reminder that some people in the Central Highlands (mostly ethnic minorities) still live semi-nomadic lives.
+Whether camping alone or with friends, chances are that sleeping out in the forests north of Dalat will be a night (or more) that you’ll remember.
+Indeed, I’ve been travelling around Vietnam for over a decade, and my camping trips to Dalat are among my most memorable travel experiences.
+If you find a good campsite by late morning, you can spend the day in the dappled sunlight beneath the canopy of giant pine trees, watching the colours change over the mountains, chatting, reading, snacking, playing the guitar and singing until sunset.
+I usually make a fire at dusk as the sun is disappearing behind the ridges to the west.
+When darkness falls it’s often a surprise to find that mine is not the only fire in these forests: other flickering orange lights may appear in the landscape around – a reminder that some people in the Central Highlands still live semi-nomadic lives.

-When the night gets cold I lie by the fire, watching the stars and thinking about the animals that once inhabited these forests: travel writers in the 1950s wrote about wild tigers and elephants being a daily concern for locals, who avoided walking from house to house in Dalat at night for fear of an animal attack.
-Today, however, the only large wildlife you’re likely to encounter are buffalo, which can still be a pretty scary sight in the middle of the night.
-The thing that stays with me the most from my camping trips in Dalat is the sound of the wind through the pine trees at night – a sound that is at once haunting and comforting – and the good times I’ve spent camping here with my friends, staring up at the stars and drinking rice wine together.
+When the night gets cold I lie by the fire, watching the stars and thinking about the animals that once inhabited these forests: travel writers in the 1950s wrote about wild tigers and elephants being a daily concern for locals, who avoided walking from house to house in Dalat at night for fear of animal attack.
+Today, however, the only large wildlife you’re likely to encounter are cattle (which can still be a pretty scary sight in the middle of the night).
+The things that stay with me the most from my camping trips in Dalat are the sound of the wind through the pine trees at night – a sound that is at once haunting and comforting – and the crisp, cold dawns, with the grey mist hanging in the valleys lit red from below by the rising sun.
+But, more than anything else, it’s all the good times I’ve spent out in this landscape, in the fresh, open air with my close friends, staring up at the stars and drinking rice wine together, talking, laughing, and falling asleep on the mountainside as the embers of our campfire glow in the darkness.

 Where to Camp & How to Choose a Campsite?

-The pine forests here are great for camping: the carpet of fallen pine needles is soft to sit and lie on, the pine trees offer shade from the sunshine during the day and shelter from the cold, wind and rain during the night, and there’s plenty of dead wood lying around for making a small fire (although obviously you need to be very careful, especially in the dry season, as pine is very flammable).
-Personally, I like to camp on the ridge just north of Ho Suoi Vang (which I’ve come to refer to as The North Face, in honor of the brand of my tent), but there are plenty of other good spots too.
+Ideally, I like to find my campsite by late morning so that I can pitch my tent, collect fire wood and organize my things, then enjoy the rest of the day, whether by myself or with my friends.
+The pine forests here are perfect for camping: the carpet of fallen pine needles is soft to sit and lie on, the pine trees offer shade from the sunshine during the day and shelter from the cold, wind and rain during the night, and there’s plenty of dead wood lying around for making a small fire (although obviously you need to be extremely careful, especially in the dry season, because pine is very flammable).
+The idea is to leave your campsite exactly as you found it: take a before and after photo if you like; they should look the same.
+That means taking you trash away with you and making sure you extinguish your fire properly before you leave.
+Use your common sense and don’t leave anything to chance.
+Wild camping requires you to be sensible, careful and responsible, otherwise things can go badly wrong.

 What Equipment do I Need & Where to Get it?

 Most importantly, bring something to put your rubbish in.
-Sadly, many domestic travellers neglect to do this: set an example by making sure you leave your campsite as you found it.
-For peace of mind, it’s good to have a lock for your motorbike or bicycle so that you can secure the wheels and leave it near your tent during the night.
+Sadly, many domestic travellers neglect to do this: set an example by making sure you leave your campsite exactly as you found it.
+For peace of mind, it’s good to have a lock or chain for your bike so that you can secure the wheels and leave it near your tent during the night (see Safety).
+Other little things which I’ve found useful over the years are socks (great for wearing outside the tent on the forest floor), wet wipes (great for cleaning your skin and cooking utensils), candles (very comforting at night, especially if you don’t want to make a campfire), mosquito coil (long-burning and effective), thermos bottles (great for storing hot water so that you don’t have to reheat heat it every time you want a coffee or noodles), a portable musical instrument, such as a guitar or ukulele, and a decent knife.

 What About Food, Drink & Toilets?